questionlp/linhpham.org_jekyll/_posts/2025-05-25-wait-wait-stats-update-may-2025.md

 layout: post
 title:  "Wait Wait Stats Updates: May 2025"
 date:   2025-05-25 19:40:00 -0700
-tags:   waitwait update
+tags:   stats waitwait update
 ---

 In the past few months, I have published a series of updates to each of the Wait Wait Stats Project sites and to the Stats API.
 While some of the updates have been more behind-the-scenes updates, but there are also a few new features that I wanted to highlight.

-## Wait Wait Stats Library
+### Wait Wait Stats Library

 Since the [last update to the Stats Library in February]({{ site.url }}{% post_url 2025-02-02-wait-wait-stats-updates-adding-more-randomness %}), I have added several new methods to retrieve show counts for regular, Best Of, repeat, repeat Best Of and a total for each year.